-60 Since the passing-on obligation imposed on the authorised dealer by Article 2(2) of the agreement covers only enquiries coming from outside the contract territory, it cannot be that the sole purpose of that clause is to enable the manufacturer to achieve better planing of its distribution organisation and its commercial strategy.
-The Commission has rightly pointed out that, if BASF wished to be informed as to the quantity and quality of the products concerned by the enquiries addressed to the applicant, the passing-on obligation should have applied equally to enquiries from customers based in the contract territory.
-Such information could, moreover, have been supplied to BASF on a regular basis in a general manner or in the context of summary reports, as envisaged in Article 4 of the agreement, and not as a preliminary to each supply.
-Nor was it necessary for BASF to have advance notice of the destination of the goods ordered from the applicant in order to be in a position to allocate limited supply quantities uniformly between its authorised dealers.
+Since the passing-on obligation imposed on the authorised dealer by Article 2(2) of the agreement covers only enquiries coming from outside the contract territory, it cannot be that the sole purpose of that clause is to enable the applicant to achieve better planing of its distribution organisation and its commercial strategy.
+The Commission has rightly pointed out that, if the applicant wished to be informed as to the quantity and quality of the products concerned by the enquiries addressed to Accinauto, the passing-on obligation should have applied equally to enquiries from customers based in the contract territory.
+Such information could, moreover, have been supplied to the applicant on a regular basis in a general manner or in the context of summary reports, as envisaged in Article 4 of the agreement, and not as a preliminary to each supply.
+Nor was it necessary for BASF to have advance notice of the destination of the goods ordered from Accinauto in order to be in a position to allocate limited supply quantities uniformly between its authorised dealers.
 Its interest in obtaining information on export sales, particularly for the purpose of calculating the advertising subsidies which it granted to each dealer, could also have been satisfied by an obligation to draw up summary reports concerning those sales.
-Moreover, the applicant's interest in obtaining information on conditions in the markets for which the products were destined, even if that interest were relevant, could be satisfied by means other than prior notification of exports to the manufacturer.

-61 The Court therefore finds that the applicant's explanations concerning the purpose of the passing-on obligation in Article 2(2) of the 1982 agreement are not such as to invalidate the Commission's contention that that clause contains a disguised prohibition on passive export sales without prior authorisation.
+88 The Court therefore finds that the applicant's explanations concerning the purpose of the passing-on obligation in Article 2(2) of the 1982 agreement are not such as to invalidate the Commission's contention that that clause contains a disguised prohibition on passive export sales without prior authorisation.